robertwelk/SPRING2019TIDYVERSE/README.md

 ### Austin Chan
 I decided to do my tidyverse assignment on the tibbles package.
 The rmarkdown code has been posted to this repository and the html file can be found here: http://rpubs.com/ilawl/490256

 ## Nest and Unnest

 ### Isabel R.
 I will focus on how to use the `Nest` and `Unnest` functions utilizing data from *FiveThirtyEight*,"How Popular Is Donald Trump?" from the trump-approval-ratings data set.
 The rmarkdown code has been posted to this repository and the html file can be found here: http://rpubs.com/IsabelR/TidyVerseAssignment

+### Rob Welk
+Purrr can be used to iterate over vectors.
+I used it to compare outputs of linear models from a Kaggle worldwide suicide dataset.
+Markdown file: RJW_tidverse.Rmd.
+In part 2 I expanded on file DATA 607 Tidy Verse assignment.Rmd by including a ggplot scatterplot.